How To Automatically Shutdown Your Windows Vista Computer

 Click image for larger view

 There you have it.
-Now you can automagically shutdown your Vista computer.
+Now you can automatically shutdown your Vista computer.

 Cool tips man!
 I have a habit of putting the music on in my pc until I get to sleep, this would definitely help me shutdown my computer without me getting up from bed.
 Thanks for sharing